 The Nominating and Corporate Governance Committee seeks to assemble a Board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
 To that end, the Nominating and Corporate Governance Committee has identified and evaluated nominees in the broader context of the Board's overall composition, with the goal of recruiting members who complement and strengthen the skills of other members and who also exhibit integrity, collegiality, sound business judgment and other qualities that the Nominating and Corporate Governance Committee views as critical to effective functioning of the Board.
 The brief biographies below include information, as of the date of this proxy statement, regarding the specific and particular experience, qualifications, attributes or skills of each director or nominee that led the Nominating and Corporate Governance Committee to conclude that the person should serve as a director as of the date of this proxy statement.
-However, each of the members of the Nominating and Corporate Governance Committee to conclude that the person should serve as a director as of the date of this proxy statement.
-However, each of the members of the Nominating and Corporate Governance Committee to conclude that the person should serve as a director as of the date of this proxy statement.
-However, each of the members of the Nominating and Corporate Governance Committee to conclude that the person should serve as a director as of the date of this proxy statement.
-However, each of the members of the Nominating and Corporate Governance Committee to conclude that the person should serve as a director as of the date of this proxy statement.
-However, each of the members of the Nominating and Corporate Governance Committee to person would be an appropriate nominee or director for the Board, and these views may differ from the views of other members.
+However, each of the members of the Nominating and Corporate Governance Committee may have a variety of reasons why he believes a particular person would be an appropriate nominee or director for the Board, and these views may differ from the views of other members.

 Name Age Position Held With the Company

-John Simard 57 Founder, President, Chief Executive Officer & Chairman
+John Simard 58 Founder, President, Chief Executive Officer & Chairman

-W. Thorpe McKenzie 72 Director
+W. Thorpe McKenzie 73 Director

 Jan-Paul Waldin, Esq.
-71 Director
+72 Lead Director

-Donald MacAdam 73 Director
+Donald H. MacAdam 74 Director

 Peter Libby, M.D.
-73 Director
+74 Director